maker-games/Dearning/tutorial-dearning/what-is-dearning.md

 until Oriza (that’s me) learned the **Pythagorean theorem** and started researching mathematical formulas
 to see if they could improve my project.

-(Why did it take so long to release?
-Because at that time I didn't have a laptop to upload and develop these libraries.)
+For those who asked why it took so long to release, it was because at that time I didn't have a laptop to upload and develop these libraries.

 ---

 ## Modules